 Failing to attract sufficient public debate so far, it is now important that we talk about how the new legislation facilitates extensive surveillance as a potential standard practice in law enforcement, in which way it compromises Germany’s national cybersecurity, and to what extent it complements EU legislation.

-The new bill passed with support of the grand coalition of Conservatives (CDU/CSU) and Social Democrats (SPD) on 22 June 2016.
-It was hidden in an amendment to an apparently uncontroversial law that advocates a more effective and practical criminal code.
+The new bill passed with support of the grand coalition of Conservatives (CDU/CSU) and Social Democrats (SPD) on 22 June 2017 It was hidden in an amendment to the German Criminal Code of Procedure, an apparently uncontroversial law that advocates a more effective and practical criminal code.
 This is one reason why it remained widely unnoticed until its adoption.

 During the plenary debate, Bettina Bähr-Losse (SPD) argued, “Twenty years ago, terrorist or criminal acts were planned in flats, whereas today they are organised in chatrooms.”
 Michael Frieser, member of the CSU declared, “This is how we facilitate efficient, cutting-edge law enforcement that’s keeping us all safe.”
 Members of the Green Party and the far-left Die Linke opposed the law.
 Konstantin von Notz, deputy faction leader of the Greens, criticised the law as “a radical and disproportionate violation of civil rights.”
 Left party whip, Jörn Wunderlich, deemed it to be one of the “most invasive surveillance laws of recent years.”